hartwigmedical/hmftools/paddle/README.md

 To actually run the modified version of dndscv, use the dnds.R script provided alongside the paddle jar, and pass a working dir that is the directory containing the output of step 2.

-The outputs of this step are:
+The relevant outputs of this step are:
- - allSomatics.RData
  - DndsMutations.tsv
- - HmfRefCDSCv.RData
  - HmfRefCDSCv.tsv

 ## Update driver catalog values